hanabi/hanabi.github.io/Reference.md

   - Alice clues Cathy red, which touches a red 4 as a *Play Clue*.
   - Next, it is Bob's turn.
 Bob sees that, with this red clue, Cathy has just been signaled that she has the red 3.
   - From Bob's perspective, this looks like a *Finesse* - if Bob does not blind-play the red 3 right now, Cathy will go on to misplay the red 4 as the red 3.
-  - Bob blind-plays his slot 1 card.
-However, it is not the red 3, it was the blue 3!
-Now Bob knows that he has been *Bluffed* by Alice.
+  - Bob blind-plays his slot 1 card, expecting it to be a red 3.
+Instead, it is a blue 3, and it successfully plays on the stacks.
+Bob now knows that he was *Bluffed* by Alice.
   - Next, Cathy sees that Bob just blind-played a blue 3 immediately after this red clue, so she knows that she must have a *one-away-from-playable* red card - the red 4.
 Cathy holds on to the red 4 for later and discards.
 - Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
 (This follows from *[Lie Principle](#8-lie-principle)*.)